X's weird webspace

 First, we need to aquire this beautiful structure of a stack.

-We'll try and push groups of values that fit in "boxes", for instance, 0-10 is the first box, 11-20 the second, etc.
+We'll try and find groups of values that fit in "boxes", and let's say we want 10 values per box.
+For example, let's say 0-9 is the first box, 10-19 the second, etc.

-At the end of it, we should have something that resembles this kind of pattern:
+At the end of it, we should have something that resembles this kind of movement:

 πŸ“š putting it all together